Hindu–Arabic numeral system

-The system is based upon ten (originally nine) glyphs.
+It is based upon ten glyphs representing the numbers from zero to nine, and allows representing any natural number by a unique sequence of these glyphs.
 The symbols (glyphs) used to represent the system are in principle independent of the system itself.
 The glyphs in actual use are descended from Brahmi numerals and have split into various typographical variants since the Middle Ages.

 These symbol sets can be divided into three main families: Western Arabic numerals used in the Greater Maghreb and in Europe; Eastern Arabic numerals used in the Middle East; and the Indian numerals in various scripts used in the Indian subcontinent.

 Origins

+Sometime around 600 CE, a change began in the writing of dates in the Brāhmī-derived scripts of India and Southeast Asia, transforming from an additive system with separate numerals for numbers of different magnitudes to a positional place-value system with a single set of glyphs for 1–9 and a dot for zero, gradually displacing additive expressions of numerals over the following several centuries.

-The HinduArabic or IndoArabic numerals were invented by mathematicians in India.
-Persian and Arabic mathematicians called them "Hindu numerals".
-Later they came to be called "Arabic numerals" in Europe because they were introduced to the West by Arab merchants.
-According to various sources this number system has its origin in Chinese Shang numerals (1200 BC), which was also a decimal positional value system of base 10.
+When this system was adopted and extended by medieval Arabs and Persians, they called it al-ḥisāb al-hindī ("Indian arithmetic").
+These numerals were gradually adopted in Europe starting around the 10th century, probably transmitted by Arab merchants; medieval and Renaissance European mathematicians generally recognized them as Indian in origin, however a few influential sources credited them to the Arabs, and they eventually came to be generally known as "Arabic numerals" in Europe.
+According to some sources, this number system may have originated in Chinese Shang numerals (1200 BCE), which was also a decimal positional numeral system.

 Positional notation

 The Hindu–Arabic system is designed for positional notation in a decimal system.
 In a more developed form, positional notation also uses a decimal marker (at first a mark over the ones digit but now more commonly a decimal point or a decimal comma which separates the ones place from the tenths place), and also a symbol for "these digits recur ad infinitum".
 In modern usage, this latter symbol is usually a vinculum (a horizontal line placed over the repeating digits).
 In this more developed form, the numeral system can symbolize any rational number using only 13 symbols (the ten digits, decimal marker, vinculum, and a prepended minus sign to indicate a negative number).

-Although generally found in text written with the Arabic abjad ("alphabet"), numbers written with these numerals also place the most-significant digit to the left, so they read from left to right (though digits are not always said in order from most to least significant).
+Although generally found in text written with the Arabic abjad ("alphabet"), which is written right-to-left, numbers written with these numerals place the most-significant digit to the left, so they read from left to right (though digits are not always said in order from most to least significant).
 The requisite changes in reading direction are found in text that mixes left-to-right writing systems with right-to-left systems.